What Makes "Medium-Speed WEDM" Different?

 Tech Upgrades

-This is the core of present-day CNC EDM machines.
-From cutting path drawing to discharge parameters setting at the control, from the execution of the command to the real-time feedback loop, it truly defines the value of a machine.
+From cutting path drawing to discharge parameters setup at the control, from the execution of the command to the real-time feedback loop, we can see the cost of the machine configuration and its tech content.

-"MS-WEDM" machines integrate many precision hardware components into its ecosystem while maintaining huge cost-effectiveness advantages over brass wire EDM equipment on the condition that both can meet the same requirements.
+"MS-WEDM" machines integrate many precision hardware components into its system while maintaining a cost-effectiveness advantage over brass wire EDM equipment on the condition that both can meet the same requirements.

 Cost-effectiveness